phantomics/april/README.md

 #(0 1 2 3 4 5 6 7 8)
 ```

-Instead of an APL string, the first argument to (apex) may be a property list containing an :env variable corresponding to a property list specifying features of the APL environment.
+Instead of an APL string, the first argument to (apex) may be a list of specifications for the APL environment.
 The APL expression is then passed in the second argument.

 For example, you can use this configuration setting to determine whether the APL instance will start counting from 0 or 1.